Apple Pay QR Code: How to Make Payments With Your iOS Devices

 Apple Pay is Apple’s mobile payment service, a system designed to be used both with the NFC chip of the iPhone and Apple Watch in different stores.
 Users make payments with the Apple Wallet also on applications and different websites.

-You can add your bank cards to the Wallet app and pay as if you were carrying them, without having to enter the code, simply by identifying yourself with Face ID or Touch ID.
-It is important to specify that Apple Pay is a free service.
+You can add your bank cards to the Wallet app and pay as if you were carrying them.
+You don’t need to enter the code: Simply identify yourself with Face ID or Touch ID.

 You should also know that the feature is available in countries and regions that use contactless technology.